floydeconomy/floydsdk/README.md

 - @floyd/ethereum
 - @floyd/binance

 Note, the introduction of the monorepo has broken most of the test implementation, hence, it recommended to use an older commit this we get this sorted out.
+Also, checkout branch lerna for latest update on monorepo structure.

 ## Getting Started